 Activities like Simon Says and Musical chairs have kids that are out, getting upset and bored, and waiting for the winner to be announced before the next activity begins.

 A successful birthday party has games where everyone is participating.
 Ariel Banks Baker remembers a marshmallow game at a child’s party.
 Where the adults joined in the fun because everyone was having such a great time.
+Bounce houses are another great way to have children play around and release some of that fun energy!
+With this they’ll have no trouble inventing fun games to play and entertain themselves with.

 SKIP THE GOODIE BAGS